-Draft Objectives Draft Indicators Draft Targets Objective 1 Protect and where appropriate, enhance biodiversity, particularly protected areas and protected species Reported/Estimated levels of damage to designated sites/species/habitats Proportion of designated sites in favourable condition Achievement of Biodiversity Action Plan objectives and targets Reported condition of nationally important wildlife sites, Sites of Special Scientific Interest (SSSI), etc. Number and area of sites of Local Nature Conservation Interest and Local Nature Reserves within the Plan area Reported levels of damage to sites of Local Nature Conservation Interest and Local Nature Reserves within the Plan area Number of Species of Conservation Concern and area of Priority Habitats Area and quality of habitat in relation to range-size requirements Area of land actively managed for conservation Numbers of species and population numbers of alien/invasive species Number and nature of impediments to passage of fish (including eels) through rivers Prevent further spread of alien/invasive species Objective 2 Protect and enhance human health in undertaking water management activities Annual cost of damage related to flood events Compliance of potable water sources (including private abstractions, where possible) with Drinking Water Standards To Be Determined Objective 3 Prevent deterioration of the status of water bodies.
-Enhance water body status (including groundwater) to good status, as appropriate Quality (biological and chemical) of rivers, canals and freshwater bodies Quality (biological and chemical) and quantity of groundwater Quality (biological and chemical) of marine waters Quality (biological and chemical) of transitional waters Use (by sector, including leakage), availability and proportions recycled Water availability for water-dependent habitats, especially designated wetlands Extent of use of Sustainable Urban Drainage solutions in new development To Be Determined Objective 4 Contribute to mitigation of, and adaptation to, climate change Emissions from proposed water treatment facilities Incorporation of GHG sequestering facilities in plan Amount of new development in floodplain Flood risk to new development To Be Determined Objective 5 Protect and, where appropriate, enhance the character, diversity and special qualities of cultural heritage in the River Basin District Number of buildings and structures listed on a RPS and areas of ACAs/ASCs affected by strategic action of RBMP and POMs Number of features listed on the RMP affected by strategic action of RBMP and POMs No impact on buildings and structures listed on an RPS and areas of ACAs/ASCs by strategic action of RBMP and POMs No impact on buildings and structures listed on the RMP by strategic action of RBMP and POMs Objective 6 Protect and, where appropriate, enhance the character, diversity and special qualities of landscapes in the River Basin District Number and extent of designated landscape areas affected including change in quality of existing scenic areas and routes No change in quality of views into/from existing scenic areas and routes Maintain the character of the designated landscapes, supporting emerging landscape character objectives Objective 7 Protect and make the most effective use of water management infrastructure Existing navigation and port/ferry activities continue unaffected Number of properties, roads and rail infrastructure at risk from flooding Adaptation to storm water pressures by water management infrastructure No adverse effects on navigations and associated port/ferry activities No increase in number of properties and length of road and rail infrastructure at risk from flooding No increase in system bypass's due to storm water pressures Objective 8 Protect and, where appropriate, enhance the function and quality of the soil resource in the River Basin District Area of agricultural land, forestry or urban development with adequate mitigation for any increases in run-off (relative to unmanaged land).
+Draft Objectives Draft Indicators Draft Objective 1 Protect and where appropriate, enhance biodiversity, particularly protected areas and protected species Reported/Estimated levels of damage to designated sites/species/habitats Proportion of designated sites in favourable condition Achievement of Biodiversity Action Plan objectives and targets Reported condition of nationally important wildlife sites Number and area of sites of Local Nature Conservation Interest and Local Nature Reserves within the Plan area Reported levels of damage to sites of Local Nature Conservation Interest and Local Nature Reserves within the Plan area Number of Species of Conservation Concern and area of Priority Habitats Area and quality of habitat in relation to range-size requirements Area of land actively managed for conservation Numbers of species and population numbers of alien/invasive species Number and nature of impediments to passage of fish (including eels) through rivers Prevent further spread of alien/invasive specie Objective 2 Protect and enhance human health in undertaking water management activities Annual cost of damage related to flood events Compliance of potable water sources (including private abstractions, where possible) with Drinking Water Standards To Be Determined Objective 3 Prevent deterioration of the status of water bodies.
+Enhance water body status (including groundwater) to good status, as appropriate Quality (biological and chemical) of rivers, canals and freshwater bodies Quality (biological and chemical) and quantity of groundwater Quality (biological and chemical) of marine waters Quality (biological and chemical) of transitional waters Use (by sector, including leakage), availability and proportions recycled Water availability for water-dependent habitats, especially designated wetlands Extent of use of Sustainable Urban Drainage solutions in new development To Be Determined Objective 4 Contribute to mitigation of, and adaptation to, climate change Emissions from proposed water treatment facilities Incorporation of GHG sequestering facilities in plan Amount of new development in floodplain Flood risk to new development To Be Determined Objective 5 Protect and, where appropriate, enhance the character, diversity and special qualities of cultural heritage in the River Basin District Number of buildings and structures listed on a RPS and areas of ACAs/ASCs affected by strategic action of RBMP and POMs Number of features listed on the RMP affected by strategic action of RBMP and POMs No impact on buildings and structures listed or action of RBMP and POMs No impact on buildings and structures listed or Objective 6 Protect and, where appropriate, enhance the character, diversity and special qualities of landscapes in the River Basin District Number and extent of designated landscape areas affected including change in quality of existing scenic areas and routes No change in quality of views into/from existing Maintain the character of the designated lands objectives Objective 7 Protect and make the most effective use of water management infrastructure Existing navigation and port/ferry activities continue unaffected Number of properties, roads and rail infrastructure at risk from flooding Adaptation to storm water pressures by water management infrastructure No adverse effects on navigations and associ No increase in number of properties and leng flooding No increase in system bypass's due to storm Objective 8 Protect and, where appropriate, enhance the function and quality of the soil resource in the River Basin District Area of agricultural land, forestry or urban development with adequate mitigation for any increases in run-off (relative to unmanaged land).
 Area of known contaminated land and/or number of WWTPs and landfills/waste sites protected To Be Determined